runawayhorse001/GenAI_Best_Practices/doc/source/preface.rst

 ++++++++++++++++++++++++

 Your comments and suggestions are highly appreciated.
-I am more than happy to receive corrections, suggestions or feedback through email (Wenqiang Feng: von198@gmail.com and Di Zhen: dizhen318@gmail.com
+I am more than happy to receive corrections, suggestions or feedback through email (Wenqiang Feng: von198@gmail.com,
-) for improvements.
+Di Zhen: dizhen318@gmail.com and Wenyun Wang: wenyunw08@gmail.com) for improvements.